 High-efficiency modulating furnaces continually monitor temperature and heat output, adjusting the gas flow in small increments.
 The minute-by-minute monitoring utilized by this type of furnace allows for even temperature throughout the home.
 These HVAC systems also feature the highest efficiency ratings in the industry.

 Electric furnaces heat the air by pushing it through heated coils before it enters your ductwork.
 High-effiency oil furnaces burn home heating oil (HHO) and are less common.
 Both of these options are good for homes that don’t have access to renewable fuel sources, such as natural gas.

 AFUE Rating Measures: What Do They Mean?

 AFUE or Annual Fuel Utilization Efficiency measures the amount of heat produced per volume of fuel used each year.
 Types of furnaces with higher AFUE ratings are considered more energy-efficient and have lower yearly fuel costs.

 Typically, AFUE ratings range between 55% and 95%.
 An AFUE rating of 75% means a furnace will convert 75% of its usable fuel to heat, while 25% of it may escape, unused, through air leaks.
 The higher the AFUE rating, the more efficient the furnace is, as it turns the most fuel into usable heat.

-When comparing pricing for different types of furnaces, it’s important to consider the AFUE rating.
+When comparing pricing for different types of high-efficiency furnaces, it’s important to consider the AFUE rating.
 This rating will help you calculate the annual fuel cost of each system, giving you a near precise idea of what it will cost to run the unit each year.